 |Transfer value||Overall cost|

-Important note on SWIFT: It should be noted that any transfer conducted via the SWIFT network may incur additional hidden charges by correspondent banks; the exact cost depending on the amount of the transfer and the recipient bank.
+Important note on SWIFT: You should be aware that any transfer conducted via the SWIFT network may incur additional hidden charges by correspondent banks; the exact cost depending on the amount of the transfer and the recipient bank.
 In our experience, these fees can be as high as £25 per transaction.

-Now that you know about the average cost of TransferGo, how does this compare to other services in the market?
-To help you determine its relative competitiveness, we have prepared a comparison chart.
+So, how does TransferGo compare to other services in the market?
+To help you determine its relative competitiveness, we have prepared a chart.
 Beside the name of each service, we have listed its average cost, speed of transfer, receiving countries, and our review score – sorted from highest to lowest.

 |wdt_ID||Service||Ave. cost||Speed||Countries||Our score||Review|